dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Live as if you were to die tomorrow.
-Learn as if you were to live forever.**
+**Believe and act as if it were impossible to fail.**

-Mahatma Gandhi
+Charles Kettering